koulakis/bender/README.md

 ## Setup

-To setup and compile the project, run `stack setup && stack build` To run it: `stack exec Bender-exe`.
+To setup and compile the project, run `stack setup && stack build`.

+To run it: `stack exec Bender-exe`.

 ## Known issues